 That study also suggested that the average early human some 3-4 million years ago ate on average 40% of their diet as grasses—most of which had gluten—and some early hominins ate as much as 70% of their diet as grasses or grains.
 (2)

-Recent archaeobotanical evidence from the Natufian period (some 14,000 years ago) indicates that the small-seeded grasses, fruit and nuts, and root foods made the bulk of the diet.
+Recent archaeobotanical evidence from the Natufian period (some 14,000 years ago) indicates that the small-seeded grasses, fruit and nuts, and root foods made up the bulk of the diet.
 That said, other studies suggest that due to the labor-intensive nature of harvesting and preparing grasses such as wheat and barley, small seed grasses may have made up a smaller portion of their diet compared to nuts, tubers, and fruits.
-This may also be due to the fact that seed grasses were only ripe or eatable for just a couple months out of the year.
+This may also be due to the fact that seed grasses were only ripe or eatable for just a couple of months out of the year.

 Other studies advocated that the small seed grasses they consumed were always ripe, suggesting that they were eaten primarily in-season—during the fall and early winter.
 (3)